 - A wide-angle lens, like it is found in all modern smartphones, doesn’t provide an ideal angle of view to capture a lot of details of the distant Sun or Moon.
 Both will be rendered relatively small.

 - Other environmental factors not captured in a photo make this such a special event to witness.
 It’s the sudden drop of temperature or the reaction of animals around you that create an almost surreal impression.

-- Shooting directly into the sun means potential flares, extreme dynamic range, low light, and rapidly changing conditions.
+- Shooting directly into the Sun’s corona means potential flares, extreme dynamic range, low light, and rapidly changing overall conditions.
 Quite a challenge!